greerviau/Facial-Recognition/README.md

 # Facial Recognition

 ## Overview
-A Facial Recognition pipeline using a Tensorflow implementation of Facenet.
+A Facial Recognition pipeline using a pretrained Tensorflow implementation of Facenet.
-This implementation uses a Harr Cascade Classifier to first detect all the faces in a scene.
+This pipeline uses a Harr Cascade Classifier to first detect all the faces in a scene.
-It then runs each of those faces through a pretrained tensorflow implementation of facenet which computes the feature map representation of each face.
+It then runs each of those faces through Facenet which computes the feature map representation of each face.
 Then an SVC (Support Vector Classifier) is used to classify the 128 dimensional feature maps.

 This project was made durring HackUMass 2019 as part of a security system my team and I were developing.
 This was my contribution.